You are here

 This is a real-world, experiential learning program.
 All participants are expected to commit to at least 3-5 hours per person per week to engage in customer discovery or market research.

-Teams will be required to attend their cohort's orientation session, multiple in person training sessions on entrepreneurship, meetings with their mentor, a mid-program check-in conference call as was well as a final presentation session where participants will show how their business ideas have developed over the course of the semester.
+Teams will be required to attend their cohort's training sessions on entrepreneurship, one-on-one meetings with the instructors, and a final presentation session where participants will show how their business ideas have developed over the course of the program.
+The spring 2021 cohort will be conducted in an online learning environment and attendance expectations will remain unchanged.

 By the end of the program, your team can expect to accomplish some of the following: